OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 ## Abstract

-This proposal describes an interface, and the corresponding workflow, for smart contracts to send arbitrary data through cross-chain message-passing systems.
-The end goal of this proposal is to have all message-passing systems expose this interface (natively or using "adapters") so that cross-chain composability becomes more natural.
+This proposal describes an interface, and the corresponding workflow, for smart contracts to send arbitrary data through cross-chain messaging systems.
+The end goal of this proposal is to have all such messaging protocols accessible via this interface (natively or using "adapters") to improve their composability and interoperability.
 That would allow a new class of cross-chain native smart contracts to emerge while reducing vendor lock-in.
 This proposal is modular by design, allowing users to leverage bridge-specific features through attributes while providing simple "universal" access to the simple feature of "just getting a simple message through".

 ## Motivation

-Crosschain message-passing systems (or bridges) allow communication between smart contracts deployed on different blockchains.
+Cross-chain messaging systems (or bridges) allow communication between smart contracts deployed on different blockchains.
 There is a large diversity of such systems with multiple degrees of decentralization, with various components, that implement different interfaces, and provide different guarantees to the users.

 Because almost every protocol implementing a different workflow, using a specific interface, portability between bridges is basically impossible.
 This also forbid the development of generic contracts that rely on cross chain communication.